 - Police testimony is inconclusive.
 For example, poor driving skills or distress could result in "DUI driving patterns," and failure of field sobriety tests could be caused by confusion or adverse outdoor conditions.

 - BAC test results may be skewed.
 The test may have been administered incorrectly, and are not full-proof to begin with, and they could be thrown off by medications you were taking or by a still-rising BAC.

-- Plus many other defenses which Jeff Voll has used successfully in the past.
+- Plus many other defenses which Ed Blum has used successfully in the past.